diegocasu/openstack-REST/README.md

 # OpenStack REST

-This is a project developed for the Cloud Computing course of MSc. in Computer Engineering.
+Project for the Cloud Computing course of the Master of Science in Computer Engineering, University of Pisa.

 ## Requirements